Gopika-G2006/water-quality-prediction/README.md

 # 🌊 Water Quality - Project Week 1

-This is my AICTE Skills4Future Internship project and here I have done the analysis of water quality data and done some basic data cleaning and visualization using Python.
+This is my AICTE Skills4Future Internship-Edunet Foundation project and here I have done the analysis of water quality data and done some basic data cleaning and visualization using Python.

 📁 Project Overview